isadorasalles/HateBRXplain/README.md

-# HateBRXplain
+## HateBRXplain: A Benchmark Dataset with Human-Annotated Rationales for Explainable Hate Speech Detection in Brazilian Portuguese

-A Benchmark Dataset with Human-Annotated Rationales for Explainable Hate Speech Detection in Brazilian Portuguese
+This repository is the official implementation of the COLING 2025 Paper entitled ["HateBRXplain: A Benchmark Dataset with Human-Annotated Rationales for Explainable Hate Speech Detection in Brazilian Portuguese"](https://aclanthology.org/2025.coling-main.446/) written by [Isadora Salles](https://github.com/isadorasalles), [Francielle Vargas](https://github.com/franciellevargas), and [Fabrício Benevenuto](https://dcc.ufmg.br/professor/fabricio-benevenuto-de-souza/).

 ## Overview